Toto241/MiniMaster/README.md

 *   **Remote Locking:** Instantly lock or unlock the child's device from the parent app or web panel.
 *   **App Blocking:** Blacklist specific applications to prevent their usage.
 *   **Usage Limits:** Set daily usage limits for the device.
-*   **Task System:** Assign tasks to children (e.g., "Clean your room").
-Children submit photo proof, and parents can approve it to unlock the device or grant rewards.
+*   **Task-Based Unlocking:** Assign tasks to children (e.g., "Clean your room").
+The child device remains locked until the child submits photo proof of task completion, which the parent can then approve or reject.
+*   **Push Notifications:** Parents receive real-time notifications when a child submits a task for review.
 *   **Real-time Synchronization:** Rules and status updates are synced in real-time using Firebase Firestore and Cloud Messaging (FCM).
 *   **Web Control Panel:** A web-based interface for parents to manage devices from a browser.
+*   **Operator Dashboard:** A secure admin panel for the service operator to manage users, monitor subscriptions, and view system statistics.

 ## Project Structure